-S. N Aspect Impact Impact Intensity without mitigation Action Impact Intensity with mitigation Monitoring/training Requirement Responsibility Sign boards on the roadside should be installed and strict regulations on speed limits should be imposed to control the road kills of animals during transportation of materials 11 BIODIVERSITY Site development will lead to the loss of mainlyherbaceous species LOW Care should be taken to install the wind turbine in non-monsoon season and special precautions will be taken to minimize sediment run-off during the rainy days.
+S. N Aspect Impact Impact Intensity without mitigation Action Impact Intensity with mitigation Monitoring/training Requirement Responsibility 11 BIODIVERSITY Site development will lead to the loss of mainly herbaceous species LOW Care should be taken to install the wind turbine in non-monsoon season and special precautions will be taken to minimize sediment run-off during the rainy days.
 Excavated soil should be kept in bund walls to protect sediment run-off during rainy days especially near water body and areas with natural slope; Store topsoil and other soil separately in designated areas of the construction compounds, in such a way that it is not mixed with subsoil or trafficked on by vehicles; To limit the disturbance of soil structure, humus/topsoil layers has been separated from the infertile deposits to use it correctly after completion of works; Care should be taken towards deciding the approach road, it should not be an obstruction to micro drainage channels near water body, local drainage should not be blocked.
-The land use pattern of project site is mostly agricultural and the habitat was "modified".
-No endangered flora and fauna species were recorded in the study area could not be established.
-The avifauna population was also limited.
-However, the mortality on avifauna during the operational period cannot be ruled out.
 Green area is proposed in the area.
 Plantations along the approach roads, site office is one of the preferred methods to not only increase the green cover of the area but also serve as a sink for air pollutants NO IMPACT Periodic EHS audits should be conducted to monitor the same Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel В Social Management Plan 1 ENGAGEMENT OF LOCAL AND MIGRANT LABOUR Conflicts between labour and contractor MODERATE Employment will be provided to local people wherever possible, especially as unskilled construction workers and security guards CWP-RATLAM should include clause or provisions related with non-engagement of forced and child labour, gender equity, non-discrimination on employment and opportunity and freedom to express their view in contractors agreement and HR policy CWP-RATLAM through its contractors should ensure that labour is being adequately paid by contractors.
 Also ensure that wages is being paid as per the requirement of minimum wages act CWP-RATLAM shall conduct internal audits as when required to monitor the performance of contractor.
-CWP-RATLAM through the contractor inform the labour about emergency preparedness plan and communication system to be followed during emergency situation LOW Periodic EHS audits should be conducted to monitor the same Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel
+CWP-RATLAM through the contractor inform the labour about emergency preparedness plan and communication system to be followed during emergency situation CWP-RATLAM through contractor should ensure that labour receive training on health and safety issues involved in the proposed project.
+LOW Periodic EHS audits should be conducted to monitor the same Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel 2 LABOUR ACCOMMODATION (Onsite and offsite Labour camp) Conflicts between labour and local community MODERATE CWP-RATLAM to setup onsite labour camp for labours employed through contractors to restrict the interaction of migrated labour with local community as to avoid any conflict.
+LOW Grievance Redressal mechanism should be followed and monitored Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel 3 SOCIAL/LIVELIHOODS ROW for transmission lines MODERATE The layout for access roads and transmission lines shall consider minimum land requirement and shall avoid procurement of agricultural land; LOW Construction contractors shall adhere to social obligations, labour laws and international commitments Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel